RobertBoothby/djenni/core/readme.md

 to identify them.
 It will first attempt to set the property by matching constructor parameter names before reverting to using the corresponding setter if available.

+If you later decide that a property you configured via `.property(...)` should go back to using the bean's own default, call `clearProperty` with the same setter you used originally (or `useDefaultValue` if you just want to skip touching it from now on).
+That reinstates the builder's internal default supplier so future calls to `build()` behave exactly as they did before you overrode the value, instead of guessing with a literal `null`.

 The constructor chosen by default will always be the one with the most parameters.
 If you want to use a different constructor then you can use the `useConstructor` method to specify the constructor you want to use or you can use the `useFunction` method to give you even more control where you can supply your own Function to supply the instances.
 Both of them use an instance of a class